Javakheti: Middle Ages

 Javakhs to be Iberians.
 Z. Aleksidze examines the viewpoint of this historian and the enlightened Armenian society of the 10th century on the problem that interests us in depth.

 In the mid-10th century, part of Javakheti was incorporated into Kingdom of Abkhazia.
 In 964 Leon III of Abkhazia extended his influence to Javakheti, and during his reign the Kumurdo Cathedral was built.
 In subsequent centuries, Javakheti remained in the hands of the unified Georgian monarchy and had a period of significant development, during which numerous bridges, churches, monasteries, and royal residences (Lgivi, Ghrtila, Bozhano, Vardzia, etc.) were built.
 This territory suffered greatly from the invasions of Alp Arslan in 1064.
 In 1118, the Seljuks again invaded Javakheti and killed its ruling Georgian feudal lord, Beshken II Jaqeli.
 However, King David the Builder managed to take revenge on them and defeat them.

 In 1245, Javakheti came under the control of the Toreli feudal family.
 In 1268, Javakheti was annexed by the principality of Samtskhe-Saatabago, ruled by the House of Jaqeli.
 In 1587, the region, along with the entirety of the Principality, was occupied by the Ottoman Empire becoming the Childir Eyalet.
 The area's population was devastated by the Turco-Mongol incursions.
 In 1484, Yaqub bin Uzun Hasan of the Aq Qoyunlu devastated the principality.
 Islam began to spread in the area among both Georgians and Armenians.

 In the XVI century, as mentioned, the Ottoman Empire conquered the region of Javakheti.
 Toward the end of the same century, in an effort to maximize tax collection, the Ottoman authorities conducted a comprehensive population survey of the area.
-According to the data obtained from this survey, it is evident that Georgians made up approximately 90 – 95 % of Javakheti’s population during the 16th century.
-Therefore, claims by certain Armenian scholars, publicists, and political commentators suggesting that Javakheti was historically part of the Armenian domain prior to the 19th century are not supported by historical evidence.
+According to the data obtained from this survey, it is evident that Georgians made up approximately 90 – 95% of Javakheti’s population during the 16th century.

 As the Georgian Church began to lose influence in the area, many Georgians became Muslim, the process is also known as Turkification of Meskhetians (then Meskhetian Turks).